March 8, 2020

+It’s personal chit-chat that helps employees relate to each other.
 When working remotely, team members don’t have a chance to make small talk with their neighbor in the next cubicle or discuss weekend plans by the coffeemaker.
-It’s that kind of personal chit-chat, however, that helps employees relate to each other.

 Remote teams have to build time for small talk into group meetings.
-Try to spend a couple minutes at the start of each meeting discussing personal updates.
-Ask that team members send in recent photos of themselves and have them assembled into a slide show to view at the meeting.
+Try to spend a couple of minutes at the start of each meeting discussing personal, or department updates.
+Ask that team members send in recent photos of themselves or another quick challenge in a Slack channel, or another chat tool.

 2) Reply All

 If you don’t have a chat tool like Slack, don’t let this stop your team.
 Make sure to utilize your email!
 Send out an email to the group with an icebreaker question.
 Ask everyone to respond to the question via email and “reply all” so that everyone gets to know each other a bit more.

 The questions are up to you—they may be personal (“Where do you hope to be in ten years?”), just for fun (“If you could take a vacation anywhere in the world right now, where would it be?”), or related to the type of work the group is doing.